aarnphm/morph/docs/content/SRS/SRS.md

 > [!important] FR-4
 >
-> Users shall be able to set preferences for tone, style, voice, and formality, which `tinymorph` will apply to all future generations of text.
+> Users shall be able to set preferences for tone, style, voice, and formality, which `morph` will apply to all future generations of text.

-Rationale: Allowing users to customize the tone, style, voice, and formality ensures `tinymorph` adapts to individual preferences, making the generated text more personalized and relevant to the user's needs.
+Rationale: Allowing users to customize the tone, style, voice, and formality ensures `morph` adapts to individual preferences, making the generated text more personalized and relevant to the user's needs.

 > [!important] FR-5
 >
 > Users shall be able to save their preferred configurations as profiles, enabling them to switch between different writing styles or goals.
 For the initial version, the focus shall be on creative writing, with the potential to expand to other writing types (e.g., academic, casual blog posts) as additional datasets are integrated.

-Rationale: Allowing users to save profiles for different writing styles supports personalization, and initially focusing on creative writing ensures that `tinymorph` can refine its functionality before expanding to other types of content that may require specialized datasets.
+Rationale: Allowing users to save profiles for different writing styles supports personalization, and initially focusing on creative writing ensures that `morph` can refine its functionality before expanding to other types of content that may require specialized datasets.

 > [!important] FR-6
 >
-> `tinymorph` shall allow users to navigate through their text non-linearly by providing a visual map or tree view that displays key points, topics, sections, and revision history.
+> `morph` shall allow users to navigate through their text non-linearly by providing a visual map or tree view that displays key points, topics, sections, and revision history.
 This tree-based exploration shall support both text structure and revision tracking, allowing users to explore and edit different versions or sections easily.

 Rationale: Providing a tree-based view enhances the user's ability to navigate their content efficiently, particularly during revision or structural changes.
 This visual aid allows for more intuitive exploration of key points, sections, and revisions, offering greater control over the writing process.

 > [!important] FR-7
 >
-> `tinymorph` shall present possible planning steps that users can choose, modify, or combine to guide the structure and flow of their writing.
+> `morph` shall present possible planning steps that users can choose, modify, or combine to guide the structure and flow of their writing.

 Rationale: Focusing on planning steps rather than text alternatives aligns with the creative writing process, helping users organize and structure their ideas more effectively.
 This approach avoids the limitations of traditional generation methods like beam search, which may not perform well in this context.

 > [!important] FR-8
 >
-> `tinymorph` shall offer version control features that allow users to navigate through previous edits, revert to earlier document versions, and compare different drafts visually.
+> `morph` shall offer version control features that allow users to navigate through previous edits, revert to earlier document versions, and compare different drafts visually.

 Rationale: Providing a clear representation of revision history helps users track changes, make informed decisions about reverting to previous states, and compare different versions of their work with ease.

 > [!important] FR-9
 >
-> `tinymorph` shall support an offline mode where users can continue to write and interact with the editor without internet access, using pre-downloaded resources.
+> `morph` shall support an offline mode where users can continue to write and interact with the editor without internet access, using pre-downloaded resources.

 Rationale: While offline mode may not be a priority in the current development phase, providing the ability to work offline in future versions ensures greater accessibility and flexibility for users in varying environments.

 > [!important] FR-10
 >
-> `tinymorph` shall allow users to continue writing and saving files locally during offline sessions.
+> `morph` shall allow users to continue writing and saving files locally during offline sessions.
 However, certain features, such as planning-related suggestions, will only be available when the user is connected to the internet.

-Rationale: By allowing users to write and save locally during offline sessions, `tinymorph` ensures uninterrupted productivity.
+Rationale: By allowing users to write and save locally during offline sessions, `morph` ensures uninterrupted productivity.
 However, advanced features requiring internet access, like planning assistance, will only function when a connection is restored.

 > [!important] FR-11
 >
-> Users shall be able to set and track specific writing goals (e.g., word count, tone consistency, argument development) through customizable progress tracking features, such as word count meters, tone analysis, and style consistency checks. `tinymorph` will offer suggestions to help users meet these goals, ensuring alignment with their intended writing objectives.
+> Users shall be able to set and track specific writing goals (e.g., word count, tone consistency, argument development) through customizable progress tracking features, such as word count meters, tone analysis, and style consistency checks. `morph` will offer suggestions to help users meet these goals, ensuring alignment with their intended writing objectives.

 Rationale: Combining goal-setting with progress tracking allows users to monitor their progress and receive actionable feedback, making the writing process more structured and goal-oriented.
 This unified approach supports personalized goal management, helping users stay on track.

 > [!important] FR-12
 >
-> `tinymorph` shall allow users to categorize and tag different sections of their text (e.g., introduction, argument, conclusion), and automatically generate an outline based on the document's structure.
+> `morph` shall allow users to categorize and tag different sections of their text (e.g., introduction, argument, conclusion), and automatically generate an outline based on the document's structure.

 Rationale: Combining tagging with automatic outline generation streamlines document organization and navigation.
 This will provide a high-level overview of the content and enable quick access to specific sections for better organization and navigation within large documents.
 This feature also helps users maintain clarity and easily navigate large documents, providing both a detailed view of the content.

 > [!important] FR-13
 >
-> `tinymorph` shall allow users to export their documents in .pdf, .md (Markdown), and plain text formats, ensuring compatibility with external platforms.
+> `morph` shall allow users to export their documents in .pdf, .md (Markdown), and plain text formats, ensuring compatibility with external platforms.
 Support for .docx format will be considered for future development as better libraries become available.

 Rationale: Exporting documents in widely compatible formats like Markdown, PDF, and plain text ensures flexibility for users without adding unnecessary complexity.
 Focusing on these formats simplifies implementation while covering most use cases.

 > [!important] FR-14
 >
-> `tinymorph` shall allow users to customize the visual appearance of the editor by choosing from different themes, such as dark mode, light mode, and high-contrast options.
+> `morph` shall allow users to customize the visual appearance of the editor by choosing from different themes, such as dark mode, light mode, and high-contrast options.

 Rationale: Providing customization of the visual appearance enhances user experience and accessibility, allowing users to choose themes that suit their preferences or visual needs.